 I did my undergraduate work in Civil Engineering at the University of Waterloo, Canada in a four-month alternating study/industry cooperative program – finishing in 1978.
 This allowed me to work in structural design offices, a boundary-layer wind tunnel lab (University of Western Ontario) and for steel fabricators in Canada between 1974 and 1979.
 The British Government offered me a Commonwealth Scholarship in 1979 and I completed my PhD at the Engineering Department, University of Cambridge, UK in 1982.
 I was fortunate to be able to do this with two industrial partners (The Welding Institute and GKN).

 Since then, I have been involved in research and teaching within three laboratories at EPFL.
 Up to 1991, I was in the Civil Engineering Department where I continued work on measurement systems, fatigue and fracture mechanics in collaboration with industry.
 After a long consulting job in the USA, I formed the Knowledge Systems Group there in 1988.

-I was elected to the Swiss Academy of Engineering Sciences in 2004 and received the Computing in Civil Engineering Award from the Amercian Society of Civil Engineers in 2005.
+I was elected to the Swiss Academy of Engineering Sciences in 2004 and received the Computing in Civil Engineering Award from the American Society of Civil Engineers in 2005.
 In 2011, I was nominated an Adjunct Professor at Carnegie Mellon University, USA and an Affiliate Professor for one year at George Mason University, USA.
 In 2012, I began residence (twelve months over three years) in Singapore as a Principal Investigator in the SEC Future Cities Laboratory.
-This collaboration is continuing in a second phase of research (2015-2020) in the area of sensed civil infrastructure.
-My current activities and interests are summarised in the following links:
+This collaboration continued in a second phase of research (2015-2020) in the area of sensed civil infrastructure.
+Activities and interests are summarised in the following links: